 As well as being directly applicable to external piles, most of these products are also supplied with an appendable nozzle.
 When fixed onto the dispensing tube, these can be used to reach internal cases of piles situated inside the rectum.

 Even though it is very often not serious, piles symptoms can be difficult and frustrating to endure.
 However, getting treatment for haemorrhoids online is easy with our confidential service.
 After choosing your product, you’ll be provided with a health questionnaire.
-The answers you provide to this will be surveyed by a practising doctor, and once your medication is approved, our UK-based pharmacy will ship it to your door.
+The answers you provide to this will be surveyed by a practising clinician, and once approved, our UK-based pharmacy will prepare your medication.
 Delivery on every item we sell is made by tracked parcel, and all the products we stock are either sourced direct from the manufacturer or reputable wholesale suppliers.

 Types of Treatment

-One of the first things a doctor will address when deciding how to treat piles symptoms is the probable cause.
-For instance, if the patient is experiencing piles as a result of being constipated, they may advise increasing fibre consumption in order to make bowel movements softer and more regular.
-Those examples caused by conditions such as obesity or high blood pressure can sometimes be eased by addressing certain exacerbating lifestyle factors, such as a bad diet or a lack of exercise.
+One of the first things a doctor will address when deciding how to treat symptoms of piles is the probable cause.
+For instance, if the patient is experiencing piles as a result of being constipated, they may advise increasing fibre consumption and drinking plenty of fluids in order to make bowel movements softer and more regular.
+Those examples caused by conditions such as obesity can sometimes be eased by addressing certain exacerbating lifestyle factors, such as a bad diet or a lack of exercise.

 Prescription treatment may be recommended in those cases where haemorrhoids are proving to be particularly uncomfortable and affecting a person’s routine or quality of life.
-Medications for haemorrhoids are available in a number of forms, including suppository pills, ointments, foams or creams.
+Medications for haemorrhoids are available in a number of forms, including suppositories, ointments, foams or creams.
 These are directly applied into, or around the anus, depending on where the problem is most apparent.
 Piles treatments include products such as Anusol, Scheriproct or Proctosedyl.

 How do they work?